 During the design or upgrade of any building, a number of approaches to sustainability should be considered.
 These range from the use of low-flow fixtures for reduced water consumption to light-colored roofing materials for less heat absorption.
-In this paper, we narrow our focus to sustainability initiatives that cut casino energy use, highlighting the following strategies: daylighting, energy-efficient gaming systems and electronic gaming machines, access flooring/ductless air-supply systems, lighting and HVAC retrofits, heat recovery systems, cogeneration plants, solar arrays, fuel cells, and wind-generated power.
+In this paper, we narrow our focus to sustainability initiatives that cut casino energy use, highlighting the following strategies: daylighting, energy-efficient gaming systems and electronic gaming machines (EGMs), access flooring/ductless air-supply systems, lighting and heating-ventilation-air-conditioning (HVAC) retrofits, heat recovery systems, cogeneration plants, solar arrays, fuel cells, and wind-generated power.
 Not only do these strategies cut operating expenditures and reduce energy demands, they create appealing and comfortable interior environments that enhance patrons' gaming experience.